 Chirp does highly encourage you to use the wheel for at least 30 days before returning it, here is why.
 During the first 30 days, your body is going through some correction as you start to use the wheel.
 You may experience some mild soreness during this time.

-After the initial 30 days, Chirp explains that you will experience less pain and be able to spend more time doing stuff with discomfort.
+After the initial 30 days, Chirp explains that you will experience less pain and be able to spend more time doing stuff without discomfort.
 So it can take about 30 days to work the kinks out and get properly aligned.

 When I contacted Chirp customer service with some questions, the representative responded quickly and was very helpful.